appsmithorg/appsmith-docs/website/docs/AI-assistants/reference/select.md

 ### Data

+These properties allow you to configure the options and data displayed to users.

 #### Data type `string`

 <dd>

-Defines how the dropdown behaves.
+Specifies the behavior of the dropdown in the layout.
 You can choose between two modes:

-- **Select**: Provides a simple dropdown menu without a search feature, suitable for scenarios with a limited number of options.
+- **Select**: A basic dropdown without search, ideal for situations where the number of options is small and easily visible to the user.
-- **Combobox**: Includes a search capability, allowing users to filter and select options from larger datasets efficiently.
+- **Combobox**: A dropdown with search functionality, designed for scenarios where the dataset is large, allowing users to quickly filter and select the desired option.

 </dd>